 Ranjung Rigpe Dorje

 His response was very simple.
 He said that his own knowledge of individuals only went back so far, and that he was not alive at the time of Marpa and therefore he did not know.
 This was a very literal response.
-The first of the sixteen Karmapas, Dusum Khyenp a, was a disciple not of Marpa or Milarepa but of Milarepa’s disciple Gampopa.
+The first of the sixteen Karmapas, Dusum Khyenpa, was a disciple not of Marpa or Milarepa, but of Milarepa’s disciple Gampopa.
 Therefore, the Karmapa himself extended back only so far, and not to Marpa’s time.
 This whole discussion was very straightforward.
-It was clear that the Karmapa had accepted Adi Da and His Realization at such a depth of recognition, that it was not unusual to ask him about Adi Da’s possible identity with one of the greatest figures in his own tradition.
-It just felt like an interesting question.
-But it felt that the relationship between the Karmapa and Adi Da had already been established at a depth deeper than any kind of verbal discussion.
+It was clear that the Karmapa had accepted Adi Da and His Realization at a great depth of recognition.
+The question about Adi Da’s possible connection with one of the greatest figures in his own tradition just felt like an interesting question.
+It was obvious that the relationship between the Karmapa and Adi Da had already been established at a depth deeper than any kind of verbal discussion.

 Avatar Adi Da Samraj, 2008